 Creating good paying, stable jobs in our state is a top priority for Jerry.
 Massachusetts is making progress, as we have begun to stabilize employment and invest in our state's economy.
 Jerry voted to assist businesses by freezing unemployment insurance rates, saving companies throughout the state millions of dollars.
 Jerry supported a recently passed economic development bill that will allow investments in our roads and bridges, and high tech industry, bringing hundreds of jobs to our state.
 Massachusetts has one of the highest energy costs in the nation, so Jerry supported legislation to promote renewable energy programs like wind and solar power to not only provide jobs, but help reduce our nationís dependence on foreign oil.
 Jerry also believes promoting tourism will create jobs and bring much-needed revenue to our state.
 It is estimated some 128,000 jobs are directly related to tourism, and dollars spent here from out of state visitors will create jobs for our citizens and provide much-needed revenue to the Commonwealth.

-With his daughter Sophia in the seventh grade, Jerry understands one of the most essential functions of our state and local government is providing quality public education.
+With his daughter Sophia in the eight grade, Jerry understands one of the most essential functions of our state and local government is providing quality public education.
 He is grateful for the quality public education he received growing up in Beverly, and will support efforts to improve quality in the system for todayís youth.

 Jerry understands that local aid is vital to our City and helps Beverly provide top-notch education to its students.
 Beverly has received increased funds for our schools in each of the budgets Jerry has been in office and he will fight to continue this trend.
 Jerry has been instrumental in helping secure nearly $50 million in state funds to build the new state-of-the-art middle school.